Co-Parenting Disputes: Solve It or Lawyer Up?

 - Filter 3: One-off (this is a single decision, not a pattern).

 - Verdict: Mediate.
 This is a textbook mediation case.
-A neutral third party can help you evaluate both schools on criteria you agree matter — proximity, programs, your child's needs — without the cost and adversarial nature of going to court.
+A neutral third party can help you evaluate both schools on criteria you agree matter — proximity, programs, your child's needs.

 Building Your Documentation System

-Regardless of whether you solve it or lawyer up, documentation is the one habit that protects you in every scenario.
+Whether you solve it or lawyer up, documentation protects you.

 The golden rule of documentation: Write every entry as if a judge will read it.
 No editorializing, no insults, no sarcasm.
 Facts and dates only.